kirenz/course-template/docs/course-syllabus.md

 Student health, safety, and well-being are the university's top priorities.
 To help ensure your well-being and the well-being of those around you, please do not come to class if you have symptoms related to COVID-19, have had a known exposure to COVID-19, or have tested positive for COVID-19.
 If any of these situations apply to you, you must follow university guidance related to the ongoing COVID-19 pandemic and current health and safety protocols.
-If you are experiencing any COVID-19 symptoms, contact student health at 919-681-9355.
-To keep the university community as safe and healthy as possible, you will be expected to follow these guidelines.
-Please reach out to me and your academic dean as soon as possible if you need to quarantine or isolate so that we can discuss arrangements for your continued participation in class.

-### Inclement weather policy

-In the event of inclement weather or other connectivity-related events that prohibit class attendance, I will notify you how we will make up missed course content and work.
-This might entail holding the class on Zoom synchronously or watching a recording of the class.

-### Policy on video recording course content

-All lectures will be recorded and available on [Panopto](https://duke.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%22d6c1d58a-cb6d-4732-9d4b-ae0c011bf767%22), so students should not need to create their own recordings of lectures.
-If you feel that you need record the lectures yourself, you must get permission from me ahead of time and these recordings should be used for personal study only, no for distribution.
-The full policy on recording of lectures falls under the Duke University Policy on Intellectual Property Rights, available at [provost.duke.edu/sites/default/files/FHB_App_P.pdf](https://provost.duke.edu/sites/default/files/FHB_App_P.pdf).
-Unauthorized distribution is a cause for disciplinary action by the Judicial Board.

-## **Learning during a pandemic**

-I want to make sure that you learn everything you were hoping to learn from this class.
-If this requires flexibility, please don't hesitate to ask.

--   You *never* owe me personal information about your health (mental or physical) but you're always welcome to talk to me.
-    If I can't help, I likely know someone who can.

--   I want you to learn lots of things from this class, but I primarily want you to stay healthy, balanced, and grounded during this crisis.

-*Note:* If you've read this far in the syllabus, email me a picture of your pet if you have one or your favourite meme!

-## Important dates

--   **January 5:** Classes begin (Monday meeting schedule)
--   **January 6:** Regular class meeting schedule begins
--   **January 17:** Martin Luther King, Jr. Day holiday, no classes are held
--   **January 19:** Drop/add ends
--   **March 7-11:** Spring recess, no classes are held
--   **March 23**: Last day to withdraw with W
--   **April 20**: Classes end
--   **April 21-24**: Reading period
--   **April 25-30**: Final exams

-Click [here](https://registrar.duke.edu/spring-2022-academic-calendar) for the full Duke academic calendar.